poloarqueologicodeviseu/open-photogrammetry-lab/scales-and-markers-master/README.md

 # Scales and Markers

-This is our collection of scales and markers for photogrammetry and photography.
+This is a collection of scales and markers for photogrammetry and photography.
 These tools are mostly used and useful to improve photo alignment and/or for scaling 3D objects.

-* ODG is the LibreOffice Draw format.
-The file is the source of the PDF.
+* SVG is the source of the PDF.
 * PDF was created for easy printing.
 Just print it, don't resize it.

-Feel free to use, share and modify it.
-It's shared under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ## NOTE